 Choosing a new broadband package can be confusing as you’re faced with an overwhelming number of deals and lots of technical lingo.
 But at Broadband Genie we’ve tried to make comparing and buying broadband as easy as possible by giving you tools to quickly sort through deals and lots of helpful information.

-Your first step should be to enter your postcode and filter deals by location.
+Your first step should be to enter your postcode and filter broadband deals by location.
 Once you’ve done that you can use our filters and comparison table to find the perfect package.

 There are usually lots of Sky fibre offers out there, so here are some pointers on what to look for as you compare the options:

-Signing up to Sky fibre can not only get you a great new superfast fibre broadband connection, you may even get a free gift along with it.
+Signing up to Sky fibre can not only get you a great new superfast fibre broadband connection, you may even receive a free gift along with it.
 Sky fibre offers frequently include free extras such as shopping vouchers.

 Sky fibre deals have an 18 month agreements, though around August and September there may also be nine month contracts for students.

-Sky fibre optic is available with a maximum speed of either 38Mb or up to 76Mb if you go for Sky Fibre Max.
-Many people will find 38Mb is sufficient, but heavy users or busy shared houses will benefit from the fastest 76Mb service.
+Sky fibre optic is available with an average speed of either 36Mb or 63Mb if you go for Sky Fibre Max.
+Many people will find 36Mb is sufficient, but heavy users or busy shared houses will benefit from the fastest 63Mb service.

-Some of the cheapest Sky fibre deals will come with a monthly data limit, so you’ll need to keep an eye on your usage.
+Some of the cheapest Sky fibre deals will come with a monthly data limit, which means you’ll need to keep an eye on usage.
 These can be a bargain, but are not suitable for anyone who frequently downloads large files or for shared homes where multiple users will quickly exceed the cap.
 For peace of mind there’s unlimited Sky fibre which is entirely free of usage limits so you can download and upload to your heart’s content.

 The amount you pay each month will vary depending on what sort of Sky fibre optic package you select, with Sky TV packages and faster speeds increasing the cost.
 The price you see on Broadband Genie is the cost of both the broadband and telephone line rental (and TV, if included).